 Movement III: The World is Dead — A film by Arthur Jafa

-The work enacts the enduring crisis of black life in the context of racial capitalism, managed depletion, and white supremacy.
-Against this complexly layered backdrop, Minor Music conveys an ongoing series of catastrophes that converge at this critical inflection point — among others, the arrival of Africans in New York City, the first slave auction in lower Manhattan, the precarity of black life, global pandemics, and environmental catastrophes that make life seemingly unlivable.
-In doing so, it provokes a series of penetrating questions about black life at the end of the world and the new social formations that arise in its wake.
+The collaboratively developed stage performance explores the possibility of Black life at the end of the world and in the wake of racial capitalism and white supremacy.
+Against this complexly layered backdrop, Minor Music conveys an ongoing series of catastrophes that converge at this critical inflection point — among others, the arrival of Africans in New York City, the first slave auction in lower Manhattan, the precarity of Black life, global pandemics, and environmental catastrophes that make life seemingly unlivable.
+In doing so, it provokes a series of penetrating questions about Black life at the end of the world and the new social formations that arise in its wake.

 Directed by Sarah Benson, Minor Music at the End of the World features cinematic elements by Arthur Jafa, lead performances by actor André Holland and actor/sonic movement artist Okwui Okpokwasili.